RodgersRepo/collaboration-endpoints-javascript/README.md

 # javascript
-Javascript macros for Cisco Telepresence Endpoints
+Javascript macros for Cisco Telepresence Endpoints registered to CUCM
 ## Macros
 __pab.js__ - A Javascript macro to allow Cisco CE Endpoints (V9.15.3.22) to access a users CUCM personal address book (PAB).
 Works best with CUCM extension mobility (EM), log into EM then press the PAB button on the Telepresence endpoint touch screen.
 To use.
 - Browse to your endpoint.